BRA1L0R/backend/README.md

 ## What is this project about?
 Kiwi is a serverless key-value database that can be accessed through HTTP requests to an API server (this repository).
-It's gonna be free up to a certain extent, server RAM is not free.
-A free subscription has around 10000 max keys, but if your project requires more you can always buy the Premium plan which has max 50000 keys.
-If you think it's still not enough you can get in touch to my email to have a custom plan made just for you.
 The name `Kiwi` comes from the words "Key" and "Value", the first letters are pronounced "Key" and "Vi", so basically "Kiwi"

 ## How does it work?